Crypto-TII/TLS1.3/makecertchain/README.md

 	pub const SERVER\_CERT:usize= FROM_FILE;
 	pub const CRYPTO_SETTING: usize = POST_QUANTUM;

-Finally build the Rust server application.
+Finally build the Rust server application from *rust/server/src*.
 The server can use the new certificate chain, and the client will validate it against its built-in copy of the root certificate.